NCEAS/eml/docs/eml-semantic-annotation-primer.md

 </rdf:RDF>

 ```
-_Note: The subject described in the `rdf:Description` `about` attribute should actually be the globally unique URI issued for 'adam.shepherd'.
-The details of how this HTTP URI GUID is constructed are being developed by EDI, NCEAS, and others._
+_Note: The subject described in the `rdf:Description` `about` attribute should ideally be the globally unique URI issued for 'adam.shepherd'.
+Methods for constructing this HTTP URI GUID are being developed by EDI, NCEAS, and others._

 <a name="logical-consistency"></a>